Kathleen Burns Kingsbury: Breaking Money Silence

 Kathleen Burns Kingsbury: The most important money habit I learned as a child was how to regularly save money.

-When I was seven years old, my parents took me to the local savings bank and opened a passbook savings account in my name.
+When I was 7 years old, my parents took me to the local savings bank and opened a passbook savings account in my name.
 (It was called a passbook savings account because you got a booklet that looked like a travel passport where they would print your balance and any credits or debits to the account.)
 Each time I got a cash gift, I would deposit the money into this account.

 As a young girl, I loved to see the balance go up, and I truly believe I was born a natural saver.

 When my family moved to a different state than the community bank was located in, I still regularly made savings deposits into that account.
-My parents would giggle as I filled out the savings form and put it into an envelope with my five dollars in cash, along with my passbook.
+My parents would giggle as I filled out the savings form and put it into an envelope with my $5 in cash, along with my passbook.
 They would then mail it to the bank out of state and a few days later I got the passbook back with the new, higher balance.

 As an adult, my ability to save money has contributed to my financial success.
 I save (and now invest) regularly and still enjoy seeing the balances in my accounts grow.
 I have taught my husband this skill, as he didn’t learn it growing up and together we balance enjoying life by spending some money along with saving regularly for the future.